SusanJ/Working/README.md

 https://www.java.com/en/download/manual.jsp

 Of course once I stop making frequent change to the app s it will be appropriate to "jar up" the necessary files so as distribute the executable.

+I currently do all my development in Windows 10  on my Surface laptop.
+I use a very old-fashiond approach.
+I do not use an IDE (Integrated Development Environmnt) or similar tools.
+I just use the Windows Command Prompt and the Windows Batch (.bat) files include here.
+This leads to a very fast development cycle of a minute or so to make a wuick change, update the affected files, and do a quick test.
+The folder I work im uses a standard Java approach to organizing class files.